manno23/opencode/packages/tui/SDK.md

 - During release, the opencode bundling step can still embed the TUI binary as before (see packages/opencode/README.md for reference build commands).

+## Testing

+The TUI SDK uses a comprehensive mock-based testing strategy for the ogen client and facade implementations to ensure high coverage and reliability.

+### Mock Strategy

+- **httptest.Server**: Use Go's httptest package to create mock HTTP servers with custom handlers that return schema-conformant JSON responses for valid requests and appropriate error responses for invalid cases.
+- **Dynamic Operation Enumeration**: Load the OpenAPI spec using kin-openapi and enumerate all paths and operations to test them dynamically.
+- **Test Variants**: For each operation, test multiple variants including valid inputs, invalid required fields, invalid enums, and edge cases.
+- **Facade Testing**: Use the same mock server infrastructure to test both Legacy and Ogen implementations of the facade clients, ensuring parity and correct switching.

+### Running Tests

+- Client tests: `go test ./api/ogen -v -cover`
+- Facade tests: `go test ./internal/app/client -v -cover`
+- Coverage goal: >80% for client, decode, and validate functions.

+### Coverage Goals

+Achieve comprehensive coverage on:

+- All client operations and their unmarshaling.
+- Validation errors for invalid inputs.
+- Facade switching between Legacy and Ogen implementations.
+- Schema compliance and edge cases.

 ## SDK generation with ogen

 - Use go:generate for reproducible SDK builds.